QuestCode/thema-2.1-slm/BSS/Resources/Notes on BSS by Maurits.md

 1. Contigious allocation (one big block)
 2. Linked allocation (each block has link to next)
 3. Indexed allocation (index block, 'inode')

+# Other notes (since first exam)

+## Bit for page load indication

+Not modify (dirty) bit, but valid-invalid bit (v > in-memory, i > not-in-memory) for indicating if a page is loaded.

+## RAID

+RAID – multiple disk drives provides reliability via redundancy.

+Raid Number:
+- 0: striping, combining severel disks into 1 volume.
+- 1: mirroring, keeps duplicate of each disk.
+- Striped mirrors (RAID 1+0) or mirrored stripes (RAID 0+1) provides high performance and high reliability.
+- Block interleaved parity (RAID 4, 5, 6) uses much less redundancy.

+Redundant storage improves reliability and increase mean time between failure.

+## Memory/disk segmentation

+Always contigious.

+## Miscellaneous

+A trap is a software-generated interrupt.

+Interrupts can be catched by polling or by a vectored interrupt system.

+The kernel mode is entered via a trap and reset by a return from system call.

+Dispatch latency is the time it takes for the dispatcher to stop one process and start another running.

+Process-contention scope (PCS) is user level thread competition within the process scheduler.
+System-contention scope (SCS) is competition among all threads in system.

+Homogeneous processors within a multiprocessor: Same types of processors.s Asymmetric multiprocessing: only one processor accesses the system data structures, alleviating the need for data sharing.
+Symmetric multiprocessing (SMP): each processor is self-scheduling, all processes in common ready queue, or each has its own private queue of ready processes.

+Solutions to critical section problem:

+- Mutual Exclusion
+- Progress
+- Bounded Waiting

+NAS is Network Attached Storage.

+Disk access time has two major components:

+- __Seek time__ is the time for the disk are to move the heads to the cylinder containing the desired sector
+- __Rotational latency__ is the additional time waiting for the disk to rotate the desired sector to the disk head

+Blocking and non-blocking I/O:

+- __Blocking__ - process suspended until I/O completed
+	- Easy to use and understand
+	- Insufficient for some needs
+- __Nonblocking__ - I/O call returns as much as available
+	- User interface, data copy (buffered I/O)
+	- Implemented via multi-threading
+	- Returns quickly with count of bytes read or written
+- __Asynchronous__ - process runs while I/O executes
+	- Difficult to use
+	- I/O subsystem signals process when I/O completed